iotaledger/tips/text/0032-dust-protection/0032-dust-protection.md

 *Dust output*: A transaction output that has an amount smaller than 1 Mi

 *SigLockedDustAllowanceOutput*: A new output type for deposits that enables an address to receive dust outputs.
-It can be consumed as an input like a regular `SigLockedSingleOutputs`.
+It can be consumed as an input like a regular `SigLockedSingleOutput`.

 <table>
   <tr>